nscottnichols/starter-academic/content/project/dimensional-reduction-of-superfluid-helium/index.md

 # Optional external URL for project (replaces project detail page).
 external_link: ""

+# Does this page contain LaTeX math? (true/false)
+math: true

 image:
   caption: '**Dimensional Reduction of Superfluid Helium** A quasi-one-dimensional chain of helium atoms may be achieved through preplating nanoporous materials with rare gases.'